moogacs/docs.buf.build/docs/faq.md

 Failure: buf.yaml has no version set.
 Please add "version: v1".
 See https://docs.buf.build/faq for more details.
 ```

 We have added the concept of version to the configuration.
-For a given version, the following will not change:
+For a given version, the following
+doesn't change:

 - Configuration file layout
 - Default configuration files